-- 8. To support sustainable infrastructure which meets the needs of Rawdon to improve local sustainability. - 9.
-To support measures that improve the accessibility of schools and other amenities by non-motorised means of transport and by public transport where necessary.
+- 8. To support suitable infrastructure which meets the needs of Rawdon and improves local sustainability and community resilience in response to flooding and other extreme weather events. - 9.
+To support measures that improve the accessibility of schools and other amenities by active travel and low carbon means of transport and public transport.

-Community and Well-Being
+Community, Health and Well-Being

 10. To protect and maintain existing community amenities, buildings, facilities and services throughout Rawdon.
-New services and facilities to be provided as appropriate in the future.
+New services and facilities including accessible services and facilities to be provided as appropriate in the future.